 Description: Film director Beth Cataldo and Cal Academy colleague Moe Flannery remember “Reptile Ray” Bandar.
 After giving a short biography of Ray Bandar and his work, Moe Flannery and Beth Cataldo sit down to discuss the film and answer audience questions about his life and the future of the skull collection.

-Check out the film “A Life With Skulls” from our online catalog: https://sfpl.bibliocommons.com/item/show/3427944093
+You can also check out the film “A Life With Skulls” from the San Francisco Public Library: https://sfpl.bibliocommons.com/item/show/3427944093

 Previous Screenings: